logo

 3. Follow treatment management plan

-• rolling the cow from side to side every three hours and flexing and extending the hind limbs each time the cow is rolled
+• Rolling the cow from side to side regularly, multiple times a day, and flexing and extending the hind limbs each time the cow is rolled.

 When to roll, when to lift